Fringe Programme Style Guide

 Alphabetise under A.

-Band names Check online for reference - Editors, not The Editors.
+Band names Check online for reference to how the band identifies - Editors, not The Editors.
 The Beatles, not Beatles.
 The Rolling Stones, not Rolling Stones etc. Bands take a plural verb (Editors are overrated, Iron Butterfly were the loudest band of the 60s, etc).

 Classical music Mozart's 41st Symphony (or